-When Canadians think about health, they almost always start with health care—access to a doctor, to a hospital or to advanced technologies like MRI machines.
-When asked about what makes them healthy, they might include lifestyle choices like diet, exercise or quitting smoking.
-And many are aware that their own health might one day be affected by the same diseases—diabetes, heart disease or cancer—that are part of their family medical history.
+When Canadians think about health, they almost always start with health care--access to a doctor, to a hospital or to advanced technologies like MRI machines.
+When asked about what makes them healthy, they might include lifestyle choices like diet, exercise, or quitting smoking.
+And many are aware that their own health might one day be affected by the same disease--diabetes, heart disease, or cancer--that are part of their family medical history.
 But what about having a safe job that pays a decent wage?
 Or affordable housing?
 Or living in a supportive and safe community?
-How important are the social, economic, cultural and political conditions of a society in creating and sustaining the equitable distribution of health in a society like Canada’s?
+How important are the social, economic, cultural, and political conditions of a society in creating and sustaining the equitable distribution of health in a society like Canada's?

-Redistributing Health explores the theory, ethics and practice of critical population health research as it aims to change policy, politics, outcomes, and the socio-economic dynamics that underpin the health of populations in Canada.
+Redistributing Health explores the theory, ethics, and practice of critical population health research as it aims to change policy, politics, outcomes, and the soci-economic dynamics that underpin the health of populations in Canada.